m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 Another type of testing is **penetration testing**.
 In penetration testing, the tester approaches the software with the adversarial mindset and specifically tries to uncover vulnerabilities in the system.

-The final kind of testing is **regression testing**, which we run when we enhance a system to make sure that new features don’t break functionality or hurt performance of existing features.
+The final kind of testing is **regression testing**, which we run when we enhance a system to make sure that new features don't break functionality or hurt performance of existing features.

 As a word of caution: testing can only demonstrate the existence of a problem.
 Tests cannot demonstrate the absence of a problem.
 For example, you cannot run a suite of tests and then claim that the system is completely secure.